 Business intelligence is a useful means for business organizations to collect and use valuable information.
 Such information can support decision-making for business strategies, policies and programs.
 However, the implementation of business intelligence is usually met with difficulties in most organizations.
 Managers must understand the nature and characteristics of business intelligence, as well as the difficulties of reaching success in its implementation.
 The implementation of business intelligence is difficult but can be successful if appropriate steps are properly adopted.
 These steps address issues and barriers, as well as best practices to maximize success.
+In effectively overcoming such issues and barriers, organizations can expect improved decision-making in terms of accuracy in fulfilling operational needs.
+Such a result is based on the value of business intelligence, which allows managers and other decision makers to understand the organizational situation based on accurate data and information relevant to the organization.

 This article outlines best practices and steps organizations can take in creating, implementing, and using business intelligence for success.